ngocdaothanh/netcaty/README.rst

 Netcat
 ------

-For simple problems, maybe you can use `Netcat <http://en.wikipedia.org/wiki/Netcat>`_, like this:
+For more simple problems, maybe you don't need to use additionaly library.
+You can use `Netcat <http://en.wikipedia.org/wiki/Netcat>`_, like this:

 ::